truuue/holbertonschool-web-development/README.md

-# Understanding the Basics of HTML Project
+# Understanding the Basics of Web development Project

 ## Description

-This project aims to understand the basics of HTML.
-The structure of an HTML page and much more.
+This project aims to understand the basics of HTML & CSS.
+The structure of an HTML page and CSS file and much more.